anumvarghese/kx-problemsolving-anu/README.md

 * Checkout the code from github
 * cd <checkout_folder>
 * docker-compose build
-* docker-compose up --scale storage=3
+* docker-compose up
 * Using curl to test the services.
+* or Run python service.py

 Following services created in storage and gateway
 * Gateway
   ** Url to process data
   /